hyperledger-archives/sawtooth-docs-archive/faq/validator.md

 -   `-vv` means information + warning messages
 -   `-vvv` means debug + information + warning messages

-## After a failed transaction, the validator stops processing further transactions.
-What can I do?
+<h2> After a failed transaction, the validator stops processing further
+transactions.
+What can I do?</h2>

 You can run the validator in parallel processing mode.
 For a serial scheduler, a failed transaction will be retried and no further